-Most business owners, whose businesses are frequented by customers throughout the day, might find themselves in need of a Porter Service.
-If you are a new business owner and you are unfamiliar with commercial cleaning services, you might be asking, “What are Porter Service, what can they do for my business, and do I really need one?”
+Most business owners, whose businesses are frequented by customers throughout the day, might find themselves in need of a Day Porter Service.
+If you are a new business owner and you are unfamiliar with commercial cleaning services, you might be asking, “What is Porter Service, what can they do for my business, and do I really need one?”

 Day porters are the silent, yet seen, heroes of a business.
 These professionals clean and support your business’s personal image.
 They ensure that customers, employees, and others who visit your facility are satisfied by providing an invaluable service: keeping your facility clean and in good repair.
-As a business owner, your list of to-dos’ is ever growing, which is where a Day Porter staff member can help.
+As a business owner, your list of to-dos’ is ever-growing, which is where a Day Porter staff member can help.
 We can cross some of those items off your list.
 A porter service functions as a day-time janitorial service, but with extra benefits.
 Some of the most common services performed by a porter include:

 - Lobby maintenance

 - Removing trash

 - Cleaning communal areas (i.e., kitchens, cafeterias, patios, break rooms)